What to Expect

 Full payment is required at the time of service.
 We accept cash, debit cards, and all major credit cards.
 We do not accept checks.
 While we do not provide in-house financing, we are happy to accept CareCredit.

 Sure!
 Our main location is in Edmond at 3157 N. Sooner Road.
-This is ½ mile west of I-35 and one block north of Covell, across from the Edmond Conference Center/Hilton Garden Inn.
+This is ½ mile west of I-35 and one block north of Covell, across from the Edmond Conference Center/Hilton Garden Inn and north of Crest Foods.
 From I-35, take Exit 143 (Covell Rd.) and head west.
 Turn right at Sooner Rd.
 Turn into the small office park on your left one block north of Covell (you may see a sign for Edmond Family Eye Care).
 We are in in the back row of the office park, facing west.

 Our Norman location is within the Veterinary Emergency Referral Center (VERC) at 2121 McKown Drive.
 This is ½ mile east of I-35 on the south side of State Highway 9.
 From I-35, take Exit 108A onto State Highway 9 East toward Tecumseh.
 Immediately turn right onto 24th Ave SW.
 Immediately turn left onto McKown Dr. and proceed to the end of the street.
 VERC will be on your left.